There are a number of precautions that should be taken before running Exago in a production environment.

 Set a config password

-A User ID and Password should be set in the config file.
+A User ID, Password, and REST Key should be set in the config file.
 This safeguards access to the Admin Console and REST API.
 See REST API for information on accessing a password-protected web service.

 Remove the plain-text config